 As a Practice nurse you would work in a GP practice to assess, screen, treat and educate patients, and help doctors give medical care.
 Experience of working in chronic disease management (like diabetes or asthma), wound dressing, childhood immunisation, cervical cytology and phlebotomy (taking blood) can help you in this role.

 A diabetes nurse helps patients that have diabetes, a disease that prevents the body from producing or absorbing enough insulin.
 Since much of their job is spent relaying important information between patients, doctors, and family members, a diabetes nurse's greatest asset is their ability to communicate.
-We offer a specialist master's programme in Diabetes Care.
+We offer a specialist Master's programme in Advancing Diabetes Care.